djin73/ladders-app/README.md

 ## Overview

 Welcome to our CIS 189 final project!
-An overview of what we have completed.
-TODO: EDIT THIS-------------------
+We've utilized a CP solver to create ladders, an automatic matching web app that pairs people up for meet ups based on their preferences efficiently.
+It saves people's preferences as well as previous pairings, and when matching provides a dashboard to analyze which preferences weren't met.
+NOTE: Originally we planned to have a log in feature to edit preferences, but unfortunately we decided it required a significant of additional complexity and its functionality has been removed.

 ## File Structure